Date of Degree

 Copyright 2011 Carissa L. Philippi

 Philippi, Carissa Louise.
 "The dynamic self: exploring the critical role of the default mode network in self-referential processing."
-PhD diss., University of Iowa, 2011.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.